 This experiment will involve cultivating 144 tomato plants (cultivar BHN 589) for 40 days in the greenhouse outside of the KSU Science building.
 A graphical abstract of this experiment can be seen in Figure 4.
-There will be 12 treatments (control, liquid at germination, liquid at transplantation, liquid at both stages, CBG at germination, CBG at transplantation, CBG at both stages, Pelleted CBG at germination, Pelleted CBG at germination with CBG at transplantation, and Pelleted CBG with liquid at transplantation) with 12 replicates per group.
+There will be 10 treatments (control, liquid at germination, liquid at transplantation, liquid at both stages, MBG at germination, MBG at transplantation, MBG at both stages, liquid at germination with MBG at transplantation, and MBG at germination with liquid at transplantation) with 12 replicates per group.
 The inoculation is slated to include the entire microbial consortium listed above at 1x106 CFU/g each.
 Power analysis on this reveals a power of 0.90 for an effect size of 0.4, a significance of 0.05, 12 groups, and 12 replicates per group.

 III.C.
 Statistical analysis